What is Chainlink?

-Chainlink (LINK) is a decentralized oracle network that aims to give smart contracts access to reliable data feeds.
-These feeds can include external data sources like data providers, web APIs, enterprise systems, cloud services, IoT devices, payment systems, other blockchains, and more.
+Chainlink is a decentralized oracle network that enables smart contracts to securely access off-chain data feeds, web APIs, enterprise systems, cloud services, IoT devices, payment systems, other blockchains, and more.

-One of blockchain technology’s most important usage cases is allowing two or more parties to safely exchange data or value without the use of an intermediary.
-This is made possible by smart contracts, programs that automatically execute when the conditions written into the contract are met.
+One of blockchain's most important use cases is allowing two or more parties to safely exchange data or value without the use of an intermediary.
+This is made possible by smart contracts, which are programs that automatically execute when the conditions written into the contract are met.

 To give a crude example, let's imagine a smart contract that is programmed to release $100 worth of Token B to an individual when the contract receives $100 worth of Token A.

-The contract needs to be able to retrieve data that can accurately tell it what the prices of Token A and Token B are, otherwise it will not dispense the correct amount of Token B, or it won’t release it at all!
+The contract needs to be able to retrieve data that can accurately tell it what the prices of Token A and Token B are.
+Otherwise, it will either not dispense the correct amount of Token B or not dispense it at all.

 To solve the oracle problem, Chainlink created a decentralized network that acts as middleware - a bridge - between smart contracts and external data sources (a.k.a. "on-chain" data and "off-chain" data).

-All of the oracles on the Chainlink network are incentivized to verify the accuracy of the off-chain data feeds in return for payment in the network’s native token, LINK.
-A key part of this is Chainlink’s reputation system, which rates oracles based on different performance metrics like uptime, response time, and how many jobs they have successfully completed.
+Instead of trusting a central authority to moderate data, Chainlink maintains an Ethereum-based, decentralized network of node operators in which participants are incentivized to verify data and feed it back to smart contracts for use.
+A key part of this is Chainlink's reputation system, which rates oracles based on different performance metrics like uptime, response time, and how many jobs they have successfully completed.

 How can you buy LINK tokens?

-To buy LINK on our website or on one of our partner wallet applications, just select LINK from the drop-down menu, and follow the steps to complete your order.
+You can buy LINK via MoonPay or through any of our partner wallet applications.
+Just select LINK from the drop-down menu and follow the steps to complete your order.

 If you get stuck, check out our handy guide on how to complete an order with MoonPay.